 It’s easy to get so wrapped up in your work that you pay a little less attention to your online presence.
 And it makes sense, right?
 Unless you’re actively looking for a new job, that out-of-date LinkedIn profile isn’t as huge of a deal.
 But now that you’ve decided to start pursuing a career change, it’s time to get your personal branding tools in tip-top shape.

 That doesn’t just mean updating your LinkedIn profile.
 That means Facebook, Twitter, Instagram, and Snapchat.
 And no, I’m not being facetious about that.
 While it’s perfectly OK to have a sense of humor on all of these platforms (trust me, take a look at my Twitter and you’ll know how hard I try to be funny sometimes), take the time to make sure you’re representing yourself and your new career correctly.
-Now that you’re attempting to do a 180 with you you do, you need to double-check that online brand matches your brand IRL.
+Now that you’re attempting to change directions, you need to double-check that online brand matches your brand IRL.
 After all, this is how potential clients will learn who you are and what you do.

 Week 3: Tell Everyone You Know You’re Making a Career Change